sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.2 =
+Support for HOTP added.
+You can choose if HOTP or TOTP should be used as default.

 = 4.1.2 =
 German and Chilean Spanish translations added and css bug on OTP button in some browsers (break the float) fixed.